-- Arduino Uno - This project is built to work on an Arduino Uno, although it might work with other Arduinos that are compatible with the ultimate GPS or FONA 808 shields.
+- Adafruit Metro (Arduino Uno) - This project is built to work on an Arduino Uno compatible such as the Adafruit Metro 328P.
+It might work with other Arduinos that are compatible with the ultimate GPS or FONA 808 shields.

 - GPS receiver, pick one of the options below: